Wyss/mauve-py/README.md

-**Additionally** please remember to set the `MAUVE_DIR` environment variable to point to where you choose to.
+**Additionally** please remember to set the `MAUVE_DIR` environment variable to point to where you placed this repository.